Crawford expedition: Planning the expedition

 Lacking the resources to conduct a Continental Army campaign, General William Irvine helped volunteers launch the Sandusky expedition.

 In September 1781, General William Irvine was appointed commander of the Western Department of the Continental Army, which was headquartered at Fort Pitt.
 Although a major British army under Lord Cornwallis had surrendered at Yorktown in October 1781, virtually ending the war in the east, the conflict on the western frontier continued.
 Irvine received word that Americans living on the frontier wanted a military expedition against Detroit to end ongoing British support for the American Indian war parties.
 Irvine investigated, then wrote to Washington on December 2, 1781:

 It is, I believe, universally agreed that the only way to keep Indians from harassing the country is to visit them.
 But we find, by experience, that burning their empty towns has not the desired effect.
 They can soon build others.
 They must be followed up and beaten, or the British, whom they draw their support from, totally driven out of their country.
 I believe if Detroit was demolished, it would be a good step toward giving some, at least, temporary ease to this country.

 Washington agreed with Irvine's assessment that Detroit had to be captured or destroyed to end the war in the west.
 In February 1782, Irvine followed up by sending Washington a detailed plan for an offensive.
 Irvine estimated that with 2,000 men, five cannons, and a supply caravan, he could capture Detroit.
-Unfortunately, Washington's reply was that the bankrupt U.S. Congress would be unable to finance the campaign, writing that "offensive operations, except upon a small scale, can not just now be brought into contemplation."
+Unfortunately, Washington's reply was that the bankrupt US Congress would be unable to finance the campaign, writing that "offensive operations, except upon a small scale, can not just now be brought into contemplation."